-This illustration shows AlbumPlays running in Last.fm mode; which is where you receive all of your track plays from Last.fm.
+This is an illustration of AlbumPlays running in Last.fm mode; which is where you receive all of your track plays from Last.fm.

-Background: see here for a comparison of this operating mode, versus Spy mode, which is available for Sonos owners only.
+Background: see here for a comparison of this operating mode, versus Spy mode (which is available to Sonos owners only).
 In that other mode non-Sonos plays are sourced from Last.fm, but the Sonos plays are detected directly from the Sonos zones themselves.